rmsmportier/CMSCI120Base/chapter3.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:c6599fdcf9
-## Combining Expressions and Building Blocks
+## Combining Expressions to Create Variables

 Combining expressions and building blocks is how we create programs.
 Let's create a program that takes a value in feet and converts to inches, printing the result to the screen.
 For this program, we need 2 building blocks: expressions and output.